itera-io/terraform-provider-taikun/docs/data-sources/kubernetes_profiles.md

 ---
 page_title: "taikun_kubernetes_profiles Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get the list of Kubernetes profiles, optionally filtered by organization.
+description: |-   Retrieve all Kubernetes profiles.
 ---

 # taikun_kubernetes_profiles (Data Source)

-Get the list of Kubernetes profiles, optionally filtered by organization.
+Retrieve all Kubernetes profiles.

 ~> **Role Requirement** In order to use the `taikun_kubernetes_profiles` data source you need at least a `Manager` account